CubeLander/sage-llm/docs/features/multimodal_inputs.md

 ## Offline Inference

-To input multi-modal data, follow this schema in [vllm.inputs.PromptType][]:
+To input multi-modal data, follow this schema in [vllm.io.inputs.PromptType][]:

 - `prompt`: The prompt should follow the format that is documented on HuggingFace.
-- `multi_modal_data`: This is a dictionary that follows the schema defined in [vllm.inputs.multimodal.inputs.MultiModalDataDict][].
+- `multi_modal_data`: This is a dictionary that follows the schema defined in [vllm.io.inputs.multimodal.inputs.MultiModalDataDict][].

 ### Image Inputs